vjacek/vjacek.github.io/content/book-reviews/2025-6-15-Stranger-in-a-Strange-Land.md

 Philosophunculist: A minor or insignificant philosopher; someone who claims philosophical expertise that they do not possess.

+A term so rare that Google returns 47 results, it's not present at all in [Google's Ngram Viewer](https://books.google.com/ngrams/), and Wikipedia's article contains an expanded (thanks to me), [4 citations of usage](https://en.wiktionary.org/wiki/philosophunculist).

 In trying to reason about the existence of God, or the need for religion, a Jubal delivers a wonderful monologue, the kind of thing that sci-fi excels at, that keeps you thinking.
 In part:

 > The universe was a silly place at best...
 But the least likely explanation for it was the no-explanation of random chance...
 Random chance was not a sufficient explanation of the universe - random chance was not sufficient to explain random chance; the pot could not hold itself.